SPIRITUAL BULLETIN BOARD OF LOUISIANA

 To simply profess, by only our mouths, the great Glory of God is sweet indeed but then to chew and swallow it and then to subsequently try to live it out can indeed be sour.
 Suffering is often the result.
 It is a "Bittersweet" experience we must face when we attempt to live the Gospel message.
 To be true to who we profess to be, we cannot run from that responsibity.
 "Quo Vadis"

 In connection with that, commencing in February of 2019, the author of this personal website must begin a whole new section of pages within it.
 You will see this new section grow over time at the very bottom of the legend on the left.
-This new section starts immediately below "Contact Us" on the legend.
+This new section starts immediately below "Contact Us" on the legend and the beginning of the new pages title: Louisiana - It Darkness of "Just-Us".

 Yes, at the bottom is exactly where it deserves to be!
 It will be the negative side of the spiritual battle we fight.
-It cannot be raised to a level of prominence.
+Light against Darkness...Life against Death.
+The dark side cannot be raised to a level of prominence.
 This section will attempt to evidence a part of the darkness that we must face each day in Louisiana that manifests itself in so many ways.

-Over the last 33 years this author has seen good people, on occasion, do really bad things in these venues.
-Unfortunately, in order to live out Revelation 10:10, for many reasons, the author has determined that they must now be publicly exposed.
-Be assurred, this attempt to reveal certain truths, that will impact the lives of many, will be done while prayerfully reflecting on the Litany of Humility (a private devotion) as found in various editions of the Pieta Prayer Book.
+Over the last 33 years this author has seen good people, on occasion, do some really bad things in these venues.
+At this time, for many reasons, the author has now determined that they must at this time be publicly exposed.
+Be assurred, this attempt to reveal certain truths, that will impact the lives of many, will be try to be done while prayerfully reflecting on the Litany of Humility (a private devotion) as found in various editions of the Pieta Prayer Book.
+It is not the author's intent to hurt anyone indvidually but the truth will try to be stated succinctly for all to make their own determinations.

-You can begin to read more about these matters on the legend at the page entitled Louisiana - ITS DARKNESS OF JUST-US or you can click directly on the link below:
+You can begin to read more about these matters on the legend at the page entitled Louisiana - ITS DARKNESS OF JUST-US or you can click directly on the image below:

 Should you go to those pages and watch as they grow in scope and detail,